OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Introduction

+On the other hand, Vision-Language Pre-training (VLP) has rapidly progressed~\citep{li2020oscar,radford2021clip,li2021align,kim2021vilt}, thanks to the emergence of multimodal transformers~\citep{vaswani2017attention} and the availability of large paired image-text corpora~\citep{sharma2018conceptual,changpinyo2021conceptual}.
+By learning image-to-text matching from massive multimodal datasets, many proposed VLP models have helped to achieve the state-of-the-art performance of a variety of downstream multimodal tasks, ranging from visual QA~\citep{lu2019vilbert}, cross-modal retrieval~\citep{lu2021visualsparta} to explainable evaluation~\citep{zhao2022explainable}.

-Object detection (OD) is one of the monumental tasks in computer vision (CV).
-Classical OD research has been focusing on improving the detector network to achieve higher accuracy with lower latency~\cite{ren2015faster,redmon2016you,liu2016ssd,zhou2019objects} with fixed output label set, e.g., 80 classes in COCO~\cite{lin2014microsoft}.
-Recently, an emerging line of research based on vision-language pretraining (VLP) has been striving to upgrade OD models to solve the more challenging open-vocabulary setting, where the detector can generalize to new visual concepts with zero/few-shot adaption~\cite{gu2021open,kamath2021mdetr,li2022grounded,minderer2022simple}.
-Some of the VLP-based methods exploit large-scale visual grounding dataset for pretraining~\cite{kamath2021mdetr} and some of the work combines class-agnostic region proposal network (RPN) with a zero-shot image-text classifier respectively for localization and classification~\cite{zhong2022regionclip}.
+Recently, an emerging line of research is to exploit VLP models to upgrade OD models to solve the more challenging open-vocabulary setting, where a detector can generalize to new visual concepts with zero/few-shot adaption~\citep{gu2021open,kamath2021mdetr,li2022grounded,minderer2022simple}.
+Some of the VLP-based methods exploit large-scale visual grounding datasets for pretraining~\citep{kamath2021mdetr} and some of the work combines class-agnostic region proposal network (RPN) with a zero-shot image-text classifier respectively for localization and classification~\citep{zhong2022regionclip}.

-Unlike previous VLP-based methods that utilize one large vision-language corpus for pretraining, this paper explores a continual learning approach, i.e., \textit{can a detector incrementally learn from many OD datasets with increasing total visual vocabulary, and eventually achieve the open-vocabulary detection capabilities?}.
-This approach is appealing for several reasons: (1) it opens the possibility of life-long learning since one can improve a detector's zero/few-shot performance by feeding it with new datasets.
-(2) it is cost-effective since creating many small domain-specific datasets is much cheaper than creating a single large-vocabulary large dataset~\cite{gupta2019lvis}.
+Unlike previous VLP-based methods that utilize one large vision-language corpus for pretraining, this paper explores a continual learning approach, i.e., \textit{can a detector learn from many OD datasets with increasing total visual vocabulary and eventually achieve the open-vocabulary detection capabilities?}.
+This approach is appealing for several reasons: (1) it opens the possibility of lifelong learning since one can improve a detector's zero/few-shot performance by feeding it with new datasets.
+(2) it is cost-effective since creating many small domain-specific datasets is much cheaper than creating a single large-vocabulary large dataset~\citep{gupta2019lvis}.